 There is only one federally recognized Native American tribe located in North Carolina, the Eastern Band of Cherokee Indians, with headquarters in Cherokee.

-However, a second tribe does have a compact with North Carolina despite being based just over the state line, the Catawba Indian Nation.
+However, a second tribe, the Catawba Indian Nation, does have a contract with North Carolina despite being based just over the state line.
 The Catawba tribe’s headquarters are in Rock Hill, South Carolina, in York County, just a few miles across the state line and, in fact, still part of the Charlotte metropolitan area.

 Tribal-state compacts in North Carolina